 Things to do at the Riverwalk

-- The San Antonio Riverwalk itself is the prime attraction.
+The San Antonio Riverwalk itself is the prime attraction.
 You should definitely walk the 2.5-mile stretch of the Riverwalk known as the Downtown Reach, where most of the restaurants and nightlife are located.
-I highly recommend you take a Riverwalk boat cruise while you’re at it.
+I highly recommend taking a Riverwalk boat cruise while at it.

-- And if we’re talking touristy, make sure you look at the merchandise and souvenirs that local vendors are selling along the San Antonio River.
+And if we’re talking touristy, look at the merchandise and souvenirs local vendors sell along the San Antonio River.
 Listen to mariachi music as you peruse and purchase, enjoying the beauty and the lights of this utterly magical part of town.

 Where to Stay at the Riverwalk

-- Best Budget Hotel – Best Western Premier Historic Travelers Hotel
+- Budget Hotel – Best Western Premier Historic Travelers Hotel

-- Best Luxury Hotel – Mokara Hotel & Spa
+- Luxury Hotel – Mokara Hotel & Spa

 See Related: San Antonio Go City Review: Is Go City Worth It?